NithyaNN3/SAA-C03-Prep/EBS.md

 - makes a backup of a volume at any point in time
 - not necessary to detach volume to do a snapshot but recommended
 - can copy snapshots across AZ or region
+- you can also create a volume through a snapshot

 **EBS snapshot archives** - move snapshot to archive tier which is 75% cheaper; takes 24-72 hours to restore the archive